bkw777/ATF150x_uDEV/programming.md

 This should produce `leds.svf`

-You can also select
+You can also generate an SVF file that just erases the chip back to factory state:
+Device Name: `ATF1504ASV`
 JTAG Instruction: `Erase`
-JEDEC File: `erase_1502.svf`

-To generate an SVF file that just erases the chip back to factory settings.
+SVF File Name: `ERASE_1504ASV.svf`

+There are some pre-made ERASE_xxxx.svf files included.
+ERASE_150\*AS.svf are for both AS and ASL devices.
+ERASE_150\*ASV.svf are for both ASV and ASVL devices.

 ## Program the device with the SVF